datahub-project/datahub/docs/rfc/active/business_glossary/README.md

 ### What is Business Glossary
 **Business Glossary**, is a list of business terms with their definitions.
 It defines business concepts for an organization or industry and is independent from any specific database or platform or vendor.

-**Data Dictionary** is a description of a data set, provides teh details about the attributes and data types
+**Data Dictionary** is a description of a data set, provides the details about the attributes and data types

 ### Relationship
 Even though Data Dictionary and Business Glossary are separate entities, they work nicely together to describe different aspects and levels of abstraction of the data environment of an organization.